wardley-maps-community/awesome-wardley-maps/README.md

 - [Evolving Enterprise Collaboration To Digital Ecosystems](https://www.forbes.com/sites/rawnshah/2015/10/17/evolving-enterprise-collaboration-to-digital-ecosystems/#7091b8557bda) - Oct 17, 2015.
 - [The power of situational awareness for digital government](https://www.computerweekly.com/opinion/The-power-of-situational-awareness-for-digital-government) - Part 2 Mark Thompson outlines a digital vision to make government a more cohesive, integrated organisation.
 Oct 9, 2015.
 - [Time to get mapping - how a blind government can develop sight](https://www.computerweekly.com/opinion/Time-to-get-mapping-how-a-blind-government-can-develop-sight) - Part 1 Mark Thompson outlines a digital vision to make government a more cohesive, integrated organisation.
 Oct 9, 2015.
+- [Simon Wardley's 100-day Corporate get fit plan](https://www.cio.com/article/3526767/simon-wardley-s-100-day-corporate-get-fit-plan.html) - For the newly-appointed executive, to help get you into a position from which you can start to learn and talk about strategy.
+Aug 21, 2015.
 - [Other tools I use with mapping](https://blog.gardeviance.org/2015/03/other-tools-i-use-with-mapping.html) - Simon Wardley discusses some of the other tools he uses with mapping.
 Mar 6, 2015.

 ## Research Papers